Skip to the content.

 Why “auto-slacker”?

-The subdirectories (prompt-vault, llm-lore, context-garden, etc.) are the components.
-Together they create an automated system that does the thinking so you can slack off.
 The name captures the irony: spend effort now to do less later, recursively, forever.

 This README was written by an LLM, naturally.